 When block ice is the wrong choice

 Block ice is a wonderful tool and it’s great for certain situations.
 But, like any other tool, it’s not the best choice for every situation.

-Block ice isn’t necessarily colder or more powerful than other shapes of ice.
-It probably won’t get your stuff as cold as smaller chunks of ice, and it will probably take longer to get it cold.
+Block ice isn’t any colder, or more powerful than other shapes of ice.
+In fact, it won’t get your stuff as cold as smaller chunks of ice, and it will probably take longer to get it cold.

-If you’re looking for fast cooling then block ice might not be the best choice.
-Smaller shaped chunks of ice provide a greater amount of surface area, which allows for faster heat-exchange, and much faster cooling.
-On the other hand, smaller pieces of ice melt faster.
+If you’re looking for fast cooling, then block ice might not be the best choice.
+Smaller shaped chunks of ice provide a greater amount of ice surface area.
+That allows faster heat-exchange, and much faster cooling.
+But, smaller pieces of ice melt faster.

 Not the best shape